PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_biochemistry.md

 ## Transducing a signal to a cell's interior

-In the previous two lessons, we discussed how a cell recognizes an extracellular signal by receptor proteins on the cell's surface bonding to ligands, and how to model the reversible ligand-receptor reaction using stochastic simulation.
+In the previous two lessons, we discussed how a cell recognizes an extracellular signal when receptor proteins on the cell's surface bond to ligands, and how to model the reversible ligand-receptor reaction using stochastic simulation via the Gillespie algorithm.
 We now turn to the question of how the cell conveys the extracellular signal it detects via ligand-receptor bonding to the cell's interior in order to produce an action via the process of signal transduction.
 For example, if *E. coli* senses an increase in the concentration of glucose, meaning that more ligand-receptor bonding is taking place at the receptor that recognizes glucose, how is *E. coli* able to change its behavior as a result of this increased bonding?

 The engine of signal transduction is a series of **phosphorylation** events.
 Phosphorylation is a chemical reaction that attaches a phosphoryl group (PO<sub>3</sub><sup>-</sup>) to an organic molecule.
 Phosphoryl modifications serve as an information exchange of sorts because they activate or deactivate certain enzymes.